 Step 4: Make an Impression

-The point of a bartending interview is for the hiring manager to observe the candidate’s personality.
-This cannot be overstated.
+The point of a bartending interview is for the hiring manager to observe the candidate’s personality – this cannot be an overstatement.
 Understanding how to become a bartender means understanding how to put your personality on display for others to see.
 During the interview, the manager will want to see what the customers will see.
-So dress accordingly, but more than anything, show the manager that you are the type of person that customers will like.
+So dress, but more than anything, show the manager that you are the type of person that customers will like.

 Step 5: Treat Bartending as a Career